predrag-jovicic/custom-controls-angular/README.md

 ## Dropdown list

 To specify the items of a dropdown list set **items** property in the parent component.
 Use **DropdownListItem** as a template for dropdown list items.
 Set **required** attribute to true or false in html of the parent component or use reactive or template-driven form way to apply basic requirement validation.
-To customize the label of the dropdown item, set attribute **dropdownListLabel** to any string value.
+To customize the label of the dropdown list, set attribute **dropdownListLabel** to any string value.
 Example of html:

     <app-customdropdownlist [required]="false" [dropdownListLabel]="'Dropdown list'" [items]="items" formControlName="dropdownListCustom"></app-customdropdownlist>